 Can you tell that Figure 1 is zeroed and Figure 2 has been adjusted for wind?
 By just looking at these crosshairs, it would be difficult or impossible to know whether this scope is at zero or not.
 If the shooter had adjusted for windage or elevation it would be hard to tell without actually taking a test shot.
 In this example let us assume that Figure 1 is zeroed and Figure 2 shows an adjustment for three minutes of windage.
 The shooter can hear and feel the clicks and can see the rotation of the turret to the correct position, however the shooter doesn’t know for sure if the reticle moved correctly until a shot is fired.

 When using the Shepherd DRS (Dual Reticle System) scope the situation is quite different.
-Below, Figure 3 shows the DRS reticles in the zero position and Figure 4 is the same reticle adjusted for three minutes of windage.
+Below, Figure 3 shows the DRS reticles in the zero position.
+Figure 4 shows the same reticles with the front reticle adjusted for three minutes of windage.

 This is just one of the many features of Shepherd’s Dual Reticle System making it the Fastest, Easiest, and Most Reliable Scope.